klaemo/web-boilerplate/README.md

 Web Boilerplate
 ===

-A bunch of `npm scripts` plumbing on top of
+A bunch of `npm scripts` plumbing for my frontend projects so I don't have to set this up from scratch every time.

 * Bundling and minifcation of JS ([browserify](http://browserify.org))
 * ES6 transpilation with [babel](https://babeljs.io/)